Get a Free Blog

 Here are a few things to take note of:

 - No commercial posts.
-You can link to sites you're associated with in your profile provided they don't violate our guidelines; however, if you attempt to commercially promote other sites or products for personal gain, you will be banned immediately.
+You can link to sites you're associated with in your profile provided they don't violate our guidelines; however, if you attempt to commercially promote other sites or products in your posts, you will be banned immediately.
+No affiliates links are allowed anywhere.

 - No copyright infringement.
 If you do not own something you are posting or do not have explicit permission to use it, then it's better not to post it.
 Do not infringe on others' copyright protection.